Login

 By: JADE Learning | Jan 06,

-Phenolic insulation is an alternative to galvanized sheet metal.
-Many HVAC professionals have turned to this option when installing or replacing duct systems.
-Learn about some of the pros and cons of phenolic duct systems to determine if it might be right for your project.
+Phenolic insulation has emerged as a viable alternative to galvanized sheet metal, particularly in HVAC applications.
+Many HVAC professionals favor this option when installing or upgrading duct systems.
+It’s essential to understand the advantages and disadvantages of phenolic duct systems to assess whether they align with your specific project requirements.

 Pros of Phenolic Duct Systems